-- Decide how you WANT to feel in the space, write down these feelings and set an intention to create that feeling!
+- Decide how you WANT to feel in the space.
+Write down these feelings and set an intention to create that feeling!

 Use the muddy river metaphor to help you gain clarity in your decision making process.
 When we understand how clutter makes us feel, we can act on decision making from a place of intention.
-We then create a space that reflects the feelings we want rather than being stuck with feelings we have unintentionally created by indecision.
+We then create a space that reflects the feelings we want rather than being stuck with what we have unintentionally created by indecision.

-I’ll be sharing more practical tips on the clutter clearing process over the coming weeks.
 If you’re feeling overwhelmed or not sure where to begin and need some guidance with this process, please email me to schedule a call so we can talk more about how I can help.

 In the meantime you might want to check out my Clutter Action Plan!